 A night out on the town with good food and great company will give you a chance to relax and rewind after a long day.
 It’s important to take the time to slow down, recharge, and enjoy a meal with your loved ones.

-Let Le Manhattan Bistro help you recharge.
+Savor your food at Le Manhattan Bistro and let us help you recharge.
 Make your reservation today!